ibm-cloud-docs/vpc/faq-vpc.md

 {: #faq-vpc-4}
 {: faq}

-Yes, the UI blocks consecutive double dashes, underscores, and periods from being part of a VSI name.
+Yes, the UI blocks consecutive double dashes, underscores, and periods from being part of a virtual server instance name.

 ## During the public gateway creation, do I need to reserve the floating IP, or does the system automatically reserve it?
 Will I see that floating IP when I query all of the floating IPs?
 {: #faq-vpc-6}